biell/alti-server/README.md

 A to B races would also be easy, with checkpoints along the way, and the 6th checkpoint at the end.
-If a final (winning) checkpoint is all that is desired in an A to B, then setting `/set ballScore -1 -1` would also help accomplish this game type.
+If a final (winning) checkpoint is all that is desired in an A to B, then setting `/set score -1 -1` would also help accomplish this game type.

 Records will be kept for races.
 For races where each team has a single